rbisdorff/Digraph3/docSphinx/tutorial.rst

 	:depth: 2
 	:local:

-In this tutorial, we are going to use published data from the *Times Higher Education* (THE) *World University Rankings* 2016 by *Computer Science* subject [36]_.
+In this tutorial, we

+We are using published data from the *Times Higher Education* (THE) *World University Rankings* 2016 by *Computer Science* subject [36]_.
 Several hundred Computer Science Departments were ranked that year following an average overall score based on five performance criteria: *Teaching* (the learning environment, 30%), *Research* (volume, income and reputation 30%), *Citations* (research influence, 27.5%), *International outlook* (staff, students, and research, 7.5%), and *Industry income* (innovation, 5%).

 First, we shall look in the THE ranking data with the help of short Python scripts allowing us to illustrate our :code:`Digraph3` programming resources.
 In a second Section, we shall relax the THE commensurability hypothesis and show how to similarly rank with multiple incommensurable performance criteria of ordinal significance.
-A last Section is eventually devoted to introduce confident pairwise outrankings.
+A last Section is eventually devoted to introduce quality measures for ranking results.

 The THE performance tableau .............................